Martial Arts / Karate Do / Health

 the love of life.

-My Karate Training
+My Karate Training (Integrated with Weight Lifting)

-The proper way to train with weights (I only show arm curls but this works
+Here is the recommended way to train with weights (I only show arm curls but this works

 for every body part):